Trustee’s Duty – Standard of Care

 Whether or not the trustee is being paid for their services, the Standard of Care must be upheld.

-If you are a beneficiary preparing to sue the trustee for investment-related issues, know that the trustee’s compliance to the Standard of Care will be judged not on the outcome of any decisions they have made, but by the competence demonstrated in the decision itself.
+If you are a beneficiary preparing to sue a fiduciary for investment-related issues, know that the trustee’s compliance with the Standard of Care will be judged not on the outcome of any decisions they have made, but by the competence demonstrated in the decision itself.